renglo/system/README.md

 ```

 Step 1.
-Create a folder called dev and clone the system and the console in it.
+Clone the System and the Console in it.
 Install its dependencies

 ```
 git clone https://github.com/renglo/system.git